ljdyer/training-data-cleaner/README.md

 ## The solution

-Data cleaning is the process of removing rows and editing data to produce the highest quality data possible in the time available.
+Data cleaning is the process of removing and editing rows in the training data file in order to improve the overall quality of the data as much as possible in the time available.
 The task requires knowledge of both source and target languages, so it should be carried out by linguists.
-For large datasets of 100,000 rows or more, it is not feasible for linguists to inspect every row, so programatic methods must be used to identify issues with the data.
+For large datasets of 100,000 rows or more, it is not feasible for linguists to inspect every row, so programmatic methods must be used to identify issues with the data.
 This tool aims to put these methods in the hands of linguists without technical backgrounds to allow for efficient and effective data cleaning.

 ## Using this tool